aanis/aanis.github.io/_posts/2019-01-01-short-story.md

 earnestly connect.
 He was never empathetic nor genuine like a good friend ought to be.

-It was just now, that I could... see him.
+It was just now, that I could see him.